naglienso/naglinagli.github.io/_posts/2020-5-27-No Rate limitation to Denial of Service on Us Dept of Defense BugBounty Program.md

 ---
-layout: page
+layout: single
 title: No-Rate and Input limitations on password reset page chained into Denial Of Service attack on one of US Dept of Defense website.
-permalink: /DODOS/
+date: 2020-5-27
+classes: wide
+header:
+  teaser: /images/firstbug.jpg
+tags:

+  -BugBounty
 ---

 Hello everyone, in this blog post i will share my first disclosed bug, which was found on US Dept of Defense Bug Bounty program.